 GDF, in collaboration with WHO and the Global Fund, developed the TB Medicines Dashboard to monitor ongoing developments in the TB medicines pipeline to identify and address any barriers to product introduction.
 The Dashboard has allowed GDF and partners to track the development of the child-friendly formulations and ensure an enabling global policy environment for their introduction.
 For example, all these formulations are included on the WHO Model Essential Medicines List for Children.

-The TB Medicines Dashboard is publicly available and update regularly tablet tablet tablet
+The TB Medicines Dashboard is publicly available and updated regularly.

 Pediatric Drug-Resistant TB Medicines Dashboard